PortsMaster/PortMaster-New/ports/sonictt16b/README.md

 ## Installation
-Download the 64-bit android apk from [Gamejolt](https://gamejolt.com/games/sonictripletrouble16bit/322794) and put it in `ports/sonictt16b` as `game.apk`.
+Download the 32-bit or 64-bit android apk from [Gamejolt](https://gamejolt.com/games/sonictripletrouble16bit/322794) and put it in `ports/sonictt16b`.
+Do *NOT* rename it!
+If you run into problems with the 64-bit version, the following steps will "reset" the port:

+- Delete `installed.64bit`
+- Delete `game.apk` and `game.droid`

 ## Default Gameplay Controls
 | Button | Action |